Phoenix-Finance/Phoenix-Documentation/content/howto/tradeoptions.md

 First of all, you have to navigate to the [Phoenix homepage](phx.finance).
 Here, navigate to the “Launch App” button on the top right and click on it.
 Then select the product you would like to access.
 For the purpose of this guide, please click on “options”.

-Or you may just to go [the app UI](app.phx.finance) and navigate to the options section.
+Or you may just check on [the app UI](app.phx.finance) and navigate to the options section.
 ![](https://miro.medium.com/max/849/0*kJa7POAcY-fxRrGT)

 ## Step 2